musm/hdf5-build-output/README.md

+The point of this repo is to upload platform depedent variables that HDF5 uses in the compilation process.
+The goal is to use these outputs to enable easy cross-compilation to various target systems.

 Clone this repo then run the following and paste the output to this repo in a PR
 ```
 $ gcc -dumpmachine